Temporary Conditions and Injuries

 Explain how your academic performance may be impacted and provide your medical professional’s expectations about limitations and recovery time.
 Meet with them to discuss options and develop a plan to implement any temporary adjustments they have approved regarding attendance, assignments, or exams, for example.
 Be proactive and maintain ongoing communication.

-Speak with your professor first.
 The Office of Accessible Education and Student Support may be able to help arrange additional supports, if necessary.
-Please review the Temporary Conditions & Injuries: Possible Supports list and contact Accessible Education at email@example.com or 207-786-6222.
+Please review the Injuries and Possible Supports list and contact email@example.com or 207-786-6222 to schedule a meeting.

-5. Utilize other supports and resources available to you on campus.
+4. Utilize other supports and resources available to you on campus:

 It may be helpful to notify your academic advisors if you have concerns about impact on your academic progress.
 You may also want to notify and/or meet with your Student Support Advisor for additional support and help with connecting to resources.